As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Should I buy a new or used ICON?

-New ICON carts come with the full 3-year parts and 10-year battery warranty.
-Used carts from 2022 to 2024 sell for $6,500 to $10,000 and the battery warranty transfers to the new owner (confirm with ICON).
-If buying used, inspect the battery health, check for frame rust, test all electronics, and verify the warranty transfer.
+New ICON carts give you the cleanest warranty position: 3-year manufacturer limited warranty on the cart and 8-10 years of ECO lithium battery coverage depending on battery generation and model, provided the cart and battery are registered properly.
+Used carts from 2022 to 2024 often sell for $6,500 to $10,000, but ICON says warranty coverage is limited to the original purchaser.
+If buying used, inspect battery health, check for frame rust, test all electronics, and ask a local dealer what support is still available.
 Our used golf cart buying guide covers what to look for in detail.

 Where can I buy an ICON golf cart?